badlydrawnrob/anki/README.md

 > Anki flashcards are licensed under the [MIT Open Source License](./license.md)

 Thanks to Ben Frain for [Enduring CSS](https://tinyurl.com/yc4pnxyr) and Jeff Escalante for [GPS](https://medium.com/@jescalan/bem-is-terrible-f421495d093a), I've borrowed ideas from both for sane stylesheets.
 Anki flashcards are based on [Print First](https://github.com/badlydrawnrob/print-first-css), in turn inspired by [@cbracco](https://github.com/cbracco) (Cardinal CSS) and [Material Design](https://m2.material.io/design/typography/the-type-system.html).
-Pick [`@mdo`](http://codeguide.co/) or [Google's](https://google.github.io/styleguide/htmlcssguide.html) code guide for orderly code.[^1] iPhone photo by `@svstudioart` on Freepik.
+Pick [`@mdo`](http://codeguide.co/) or [Google's](https://google.github.io/styleguide/htmlcssguide.html) code guide for orderly code.[^2] iPhone photo by `@svstudioart` on Freepik.

+[^1]: Meaning, likely to change.
+I'm [trying a few things out](https://github.com/badlydrawnrob/anki/issues/66) privately and when I have something to share, I'll let you know!

-[^1]: I don't follow these religiously but it's good to have something to aim for.
+[^2]: I don't follow these religiously but it's good to have something to aim for.
 Hopefully my code isn't too sloppy!